 In 2007, the Downtown Denver Partnership and the City and County of Denver, with funding support from the Downtown Denver Business Improvement District and numerous other public and private entities, convened the community to develop a bold vision to achieve a vibrant, economically healthy, growing and vital center city.
-With this 20-year vision as our guide, an unparallelled bias for action, and vision set firmly on building an economically powerful center city, we have seen incredible progress in our dedicated and sustained efforts to realize each of the plan’s vision elements.
+With this 20-year vision as our guide, an unparalleled bias for action, and vision set firmly on building an economically powerful center city, we have seen incredible progress in our dedicated and sustained efforts to realize each of the plan’s vision elements.

-- A prosperous city– attracting jobs, growth and investment
+A prosperous city– attracting jobs, growth and investment

-- A walkable city – putting pedestrians first
+A walkable city – putting pedestrians first

-- A diverse city– being a socially and economically inclusive place
+A diverse city– being a socially and economically inclusive place

-- A distinctive city– cultivating a mosaic of urban districts
+A distinctive city– cultivating a mosaic of urban districts